 - Before scheduling the recital, the student must ensure that all members of the Advisory Committee will be able to attend the performance on the date chosen.
-In the case of the D.M.A. qualifying recital, the Major Advisor will arrange for a minimum of three members of the performance faculty to attend the recital, which will be scheduled on one of a number of designated dates at the end of the spring semester.
+In the case of the D.M.A. qualifying recital, the Major Advisor will arrange for a minimum of three members of the performance faculty to attend the recital, which will be scheduled during the spring semester.

 - All graduate degree recitals must be recorded.
 Audio recordings are required; video recordings are preferable.
 It is the student's responsibility to pay for the service in the Music Office and to make the necessary scheduling arrangements with the staff of von der Mehden Recital Hall.
 Recitals for which these arrangements have not been made at least ONE MONTH in advance will be canceled and must be rescheduled for a later date.

 - Each member of the faculty committee must submit a grade for the recital.
 In the case of the D.M.A. qualifying recital, the committee will consist of a minimum of three members of the performance faculty; all other recitals are graded by the Advisory Committee.
-The Major Advisor will distribute, collect, and place in the student’s permanent file the grade slips (available in the Music Office).
-The Director of Graduate Studies will assign the grade for Music 5397 based on the strict average of the grades submitted by the members of the committee.
-The Major Advisor will confirm that a recording of the recital is on file as a part of the student’s permanent record.
+The Major Advisor will distribute, collect, and place in the student's permanent file signed copies of the Graduate Recital Grade Report.
+The Associate Head for Graduate Studies will assign the grade for Music 5397 based on the strict average of the grades submitted by the members of the committee.
+The Major Advisor will confirm that a recording of the recital is on file as a part of the student's permanent record.